Nurse Practitioner (NP) Programs Online in Mississippi

 Online & Campus Based - Visit Website

-This fully online Psychiatric-Mental Health Nurse Practitioner Graduate Certificate from the University of Southern Mississippi requires 28 credit hours over five semesters with no campus visits.
-Admission requires a BSN, 3.0 GPA, one year of RN experience, and a Mississippi RN license.
-No entrance exam is mentioned as required.
-The CCNE-accredited program prepares nurses for advanced mental health practice and board certification eligibility, emphasizing clinical expertise and leadership.
+The University of Southern Mississippi offers a Psychiatric-Mental Health Nurse Practitioner Graduate Certificate.
+This program prepares nurses for advanced practice in mental health care.
+It requires 28 credit hours over five semesters.
+Courses are fully online, with no campus visits needed.
+Admission requires a BSN, a 3.0 GPA, one year of RN experience, and a Mississippi RN license.
+The program is accredited and leads to board certification eligibility.
+It focuses on clinical expertise and leadership in nursing practice.

 - 28 credit hours required.